tytydraco/yessleep/out/Her_Red_Coat.md

 *“She said that she was a Scott, right?”* I thought I must have misheard her when she spoke to me in a whisper.

 The next few days turned into a week, a week to a few months, and we grew our friendship.
-I saw her while passing, the same place we met for the first time in September.
+I saw her last period during passing, the same place we met for the first time in September.

 “Hi again, Psyche.”
 She spoke.
-Her coat was a darker red than yesterday.
+Her coat was a darker red than rhe previous day.
 Odd.
 We weren't in the dark or anything, but it was darker.
 It was more of a crimson red than a bright red.

-“Hey, weird question, your last name is Scott right?”\\
+“Hey, weird question, your last name is Scott right?”

 “Yeah, why?”